<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 While retirement planning is highly personalized, adopting flexible strategies such as the 5% rule with guardrails and the bucket approach can significantly enhance financial independence and quality of life for retirees, including OneMain Holdings employees, and aid in the optimization of their savings throughout their retirement years.

-Recent studies, such as the one published by the Boston College Center for Retirement Research in May 2024, highlight the importance of tax-efficient withdrawal strategies to complement the 5% rule .
+Recent studies, such as those published by the Boston College Center for Retirement Research, highlight the importance of tax-efficient withdrawal strategies to complement the 5% rule .
 Their findings indicate that retirees who strategically withdraw from taxable, deductible, and Roth accounts can extend the lifespan of their portfolios by reducing tax liabilities.
 This method is particularly valuable in a time of fluctuating tax rates and could potentially increase net retirement income by 15%, making it an essential consideration for those looking to optimize their retirement strategies in light of the 5% rule.

 Navigating retirement with the 5% withdrawal rule and guardrails is akin to sailing a well-equipped boat.
 Just as a vessel is designed to adjust to changing weather conditions with stabilizers and advanced navigation systems, the 5% rule with guardrails allows retirees to adapt their financial savings based on market performance.
 This strategy can help with a smooth journey, optimizing gains during favorable periods and preserving capital during downturns, much like a ship adjusting its course and speed to aid in a pleasant voyage across uncertain seas.